informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 </details>

-## Adding a node
+## Add Node

-The command used to add a non-validator node is the following:
+Use the following command to add a new node to the network:

 <details>
 <summary><code>emerald testnet add-node</code></summary>